Sermon: Loving Christ and Revelation 2:1-7

 Given 31-Jul-93; 65 minutes

-Early in last week's sermon I gave a simple illustration (which Mr. Armstrong used) to show how works fit into God's purpose for us without salvation being earned.
+Early in last week's sermon ["Love and Works"], I gave a simple illustration that Mr. Armstrong used to show how works fit into God's purpose for us without salvation being earned.
 The Worldwide Church of God was accused time and time again of being a church that promoted salvation by works, and that certainly was not true.

 Now suppose we alter the illustration somewhat to make it more realistic.
 Instead of merely having to walk across a room to get a gift, we instead have to walk much farther than that.
 In addition to that, we have to overcome many obstacles before receiving the gift.